 “A CFP® professional can help you crunch the numbers, plan to save for a down payment, evaluate financing options and plan for the future,” says Tina.
 “Then as time and circumstances change, we can revisit your plan to ensure financial arrangements, including mortgage rates and investment options, continue to give you the best bang for your buck.”

-Importantly, a qualified financial planner can consider your financial big picture, identifying the long-term implications of owning a home to help ensure that you can still reach other goals like sending children to university, living life comfortably and retiring with financial security, she says.
+Importantly, a professional financial planner can consider your financial big picture, identifying the long-term implications of owning a home to help ensure that you can still reach other goals like sending children to university, living life comfortably and retiring with financial security, she says.

 For more on achieving financial goals like home ownership, read Live your bucket list: 8 ways to turn goals into reality and 6 ways to balance your financial priorities.